ice4prince/Cmai/docs/source/tutorial/cli.rst

 Notice that two of the parameters are exposed in the Cmai CLI with their own arguments.
 Cmai CLI arguments take priority in each run, but they will not overwrite the configurations stored here.

-If you wish to customize the rest, ``rf_para.txt`` is the only method for customization.
-However, there is generally no need to change the paths to RoseTTAFold binaries unless the installation on the system has changed.
-In the latter case, rerunning the ``./get_env_path.sh`` command is recommended.
+All the "automatically generated" parameters are generated upon installation via the ``./get_env_path.sh`` command.
+In general, there is no need to change the paths to RoseTTAFold binaries unless the installation on the system has changed.
+In the latter case, re-running the aforementioned command is recommended.